Things NOT To Do When Buying a Home

 5) DO NOT change bank accounts

-This could create lots of unnecessary paperwork and confuse certain parties which bank account you are referring to.
-In addition, the transferring process may take longer than anticipated and could interfere with your closing date.
+This will create lots of unnecessary paperwork and confuse all parties involved.
+The transferring of funds may take longer than anticipated and could interfere with your closing date.

 Wait until you have moved in to switch banks.

-Buying any type of vehicle is usually a pricey purchase.
-Sometimes requires taking out a loan to make a down payment.
-DO NOT take out another large loan to finance a new car.
-By taking out another loan can jeopardize your mortgage loan.
-If you were to take out another loan while your mortgage loan is in process, your mortgage loan can change drastically.
+Buying any type of vehicle is usually a pricey purchase and sometimes requires taking out a loan.
+DO NOT take out another large loan to finance a car.
+Taking out another loan can jeopardize your mortgage approval.
+If you take out another loan while your mortgage loan is in process, your mortgage loan can change drastically.
 So, don’t harm yourself by trying to treat yourself to a new set of wheels.

 7) DO NOT spend money you have set aside for closing